+Figure 1 5G network scope in this contribution

 In AVC and HEVC era, network bandwidth is equaled or a fewer times wide than the video bitrate.
 Coded picture buffer (CPB) is useful to suppress bitrate varying due to the bit amount differences between an intra-frame and a non-intra frame.
 A cyclic intra refresh technique can be utilized to smooth the bit amount differences among picture types.
 Decoding unit information provides an ultra-low-delay decoding mechanism.
 These tools/techniques assume hypothetical reference decoder models in the specification document.